DCASE Cultural Grants Programs

 DCASE Cultural Grants Programs:

-• Individual Artists Program (funding for individual artists) – Provides project-based funding for professional artists.
+• Individual Artists Program (funding for individual artists) – Provides project-based funding for practicing artists.

 • CityArts (funding for nonprofit organizations) – Provides general operating and project grants to Chicago-based, arts and culture-focused, non-profit organizations of all sizes.

 In Kind Support:

 • ArtsSpace Program (venue support for artists and organizations) – DCASE ArtsSpace grants provide access to space in the Chicago Cultural Center and Millennium Park to produce free public programming and exhibitions.
 Spaces that artists and organizations can apply to use include the Cultural Center’s Michigan Avenue Galleries, Preston Bradley Hall, the Jay Pritzker Pavilion, and more.